kestra-io/docs/docs/developer-guide/cicd/helpers/README.md

 ::: warning
 These helpers are only available during flow development to test on your local installation.
 You must expand the flow definition before sending it to your server.
+These helpers cannot be used from Kestra's UI.
 :::

 ## Expand the flow to be uploaded to the server